Skip to main content

 Extracting text from PDF documents

-• The com.snowtide.pdf.OutputHandler interface and its included implementations direct extracted text at the document, page, or block level to files and in-memory buffers, while optionally applying arbitrary formatting logic.
+• The com.snowtide.pdf.OutputHandler interface and its various implementations direct extracted text at the document, page, or block level to files and in-memory buffers, while optionally applying arbitrary formatting logic.

-• PDFTextStream provides a traversable document model corresponding to the content found on each page of a PDF; it can be traversed directly to selectively access and extract content based on arbitrary application and business logic
+• a document model corresponding to the content found on each page of a PDF that can be traversed to selectively access and extract content based on arbitrary application and business logic

-Most applications will use the former, and PDFTextStream ships with a number of OutputHandler implementations designed to satisfy common text extraction use cases.
+Most applications will use the former, and PDFxStream ships with a number of OutputHandler implementations designed to satisfy common text extraction use cases.

 public String getPDFText (File pdfFile) throws IOException {